aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/create-a-word-processing-document/_index.md

 title: Create a Document – Aspose.Words for .NET
 articleTitle: Create a Document
 linktitle: Create a Document
-description: "Create a Word Processing document easily and fast instead of using Open XML SDK using C#."
+description: "Create a Word Processing document easily and fast instead of using Open XML SDK in C#."
 type: docs
 weight: 10
 url: /net/create-a-word-processing-document/